kpetras/ImageTools/README.md

 # ImageTools
-Frequently used image processing tools
+Frequently used image processing tools.
+Some from myself and some from others.